AngleProtocol/angle-docs/guides/other/formulas.md

 #### Slippage on Fees for SLP

 When the protocol gets close to be under-collateralized, it progressively keeps a bigger portion of the fees usually going to SLPs to grow the suplus and be able to pay back stable holders.
-Note that this doesn't impact the initial deposits of SLPs nor the fees earned up until the start of the slippageFee.
+Note that this doesn't impact the initial deposits of SLPs nor the fees earned up until the start of the slippage fee.

 $$
 \texttt{fees received} = \texttt{fees to SLPs} \times{(1-\texttt{slippage fee})}
 $$

-The current slippageFee for SLP can be consulted in the [analytics](https://analytics.angle.money/) by selecting a pool and looking at _SlippageFee_ in the _Fee Info > SLP_ section.
+The current slippage fee for SLP can be consulted in the [analytics](https://analytics.angle.money/) by selecting a pool and looking at _SlippageFee_ in the _Fee Info > SLP_ section.

 ## Global parameters